gregpalmr/mesosphere-kubernetes-workshop/labs/labs-dcos-1.12/Lab_02_Connecting_kubectl_to_K8s.md

 # LAB 2 - Connecting kubectl to DC/OS

-## Step 1.
-Deploy the DC/OS Marathon-LB HAPROXY based load balancer:
+### Step 1.
+Deploy the DC/OS Marathon-LB HAPROXY based load balancer

+Run the command to install Marathon-LB:

 ```
 dcos package install marathon-lb --yes
 ```

+### Step 2.
+Launch a proxy service on DC/OS

-## Step 2.
-Launch a proxy service on DC/OS for exposing the Kubernetes API Server port.
+Launch a proxy service on DC/OS to expose the Kubernetes API Server port.

-## Step 2.a
+### Step 2.a

 Create a kubectl-proxy service specification file:
 ```